IAS 37, provision for review of buildings where EWS or cladding solutions have been used and contingent liabilities

 The Company has guaranteed certain bank borrowings of its subsidiary undertakings.

-Certain subsidiary undertakings have commitments for the purchase of trading stock entered into in the normal course of business.
-In the normal course of business, the Group has given counterindemnities in respect of performance bonds and financial guarantees.
-Management estimate that the bonds and guarantees amount to £420.7m (2021: £423.8m) and confirm that, at the date of these Financial Statements, the possibility of cash outflow is considered minimal and no provision is required.
+In the normal course of business, the Group has given counter-indemnities in respect of performance bonds and financial guarantees.
+Management estimates that the bonds and guarantees amount to £412.7m (2022: £420.7m) and confirms that, at the date of these Financial Statements, the possibility of cash outflow is considered minimal and no provision is required.

 External wall systems and associated review

-The Group is currently undertaking a review of all of its current and legacy buildings where it has used EWS or cladding solutions and continues to assess the action required in line with the latest updates to government guidance, as it applies, to multi-storey and multi-occupied residential buildings.
+As disclosed in note 20, on 13 March 2023, the Group signed the Self-Remediation Terms and Contract, codifying the commitments previously made under the Building Safety Pledge.
+The Group is currently undertaking a review of all of its current and legacy buildings where it has used EWS or cladding solutions.
 Approved inspectors signed off all of our buildings, including the EWS or cladding used, as compliant with the relevant building regulations at the time of completion.

 In addition, we recognise that the retrospective review of building materials and fire-safety matters continues to evolve.
 The Financial Statements have been prepared based on currently available information and regulatory guidance.
 However, these estimates may be updated if government legislation and regulation further evolves.

-As disclosed in note 21, following the issues identified at Citiscape, the Group is conducting a review of developments where reinforced concrete frames have been designed by either the same original engineering firm which designed Citiscape, or by other companies within the group of companies which has since acquired it.
+As disclosed in note 20, following the issues identified at Citiscape, the Group is conducting a review of developments designed by the same engineering firm or its associated companies.
 The Financial Statements have been prepared based on currently available information; however, the detailed review is ongoing and the extent and cost of any remedial work may change as this work progresses.
-While in most cases we have no legal liability, in line with our commitment to put our customers first we will ensure that the costs associated with remedial works from these reviews are not borne by leaseholders.

 Contingent liabilities related to JVs

-The Group has given counter-indemnities in respect of performance bonds and financial guarantees to its JVs totalling £2.2m at 30 June 2022 (2021: £1.8m).
+The Group has given counter-indemnities in respect of performance bonds and financial guarantees to its JVs totalling £9.5m at 30 June 2023 (2022: £2.2m).

 The Group has also given a number of performance guarantees in respect of the obligations of its JVs, requiring the Group to complete development agreement contractual obligations in the event that the JVs do not perform as required under the terms of the related contracts.
-At 30 June 2022, the probability of any loss to the Group resulting from these guarantees is considered to be remote.
+At 30 June 2023, the probability of any loss to the Group resulting from these guarantees is considered to be remote.

 Contingent liabilities related to legal claims